sanketkene1234/restAssured/README.md

-# 📚 - BookServe QA Framework
+# 📚 - Rest Assured Book APi CRUD OPerations Framework

-This project is an API automation framework built to validate the core functionalities of a FastAPI-based BookStore application.
-It ensures comprehensive test coverage across CRUD operations, error handling, and authentication flows, with detailed reporting and CI integration.
+This project is a robust API automation framework designed to verify the key functionalities of a FastAPI-powered BookStore application.
+It offers end-to-end test coverage for:

+🔁 CRUD operations (Create, Read, Update, Delete)

+⚠️ Error and edge case handling

+🔐 Authentication and security validations

+With comprehensive reporting and smooth CI/CD integration, this framework ensures consistent, high-quality feedback throughout the development lifecycle.

 ---

-## 🔧 Tools & Framework Components
+🔧 Technologies & Framework Stack

 - **Java (17)**: Core programming language for framework logic
 - **RestAssured**: RESTful API automation and validation